jlincolndennis/interview-questions/01-general-technical-questions.md

 In as much detail as possible, explain what happens when I type 'google.com' into my navbar and hit enter.
-  > - Browser constructs an HTTP request
+> * Browser constructs an HTTP request
-    - Browser makes a DNS lookup to find the IP
+> * Browser makes a DNS lookup to find the IP
-    - There's a TCP handshake with the server
+> * There's a TCP handshake with the server
-    - The HTTP request is sent from my browser to the server
+> * The HTTP request is sent from my browser to the server
-    - A Google server receives the request, probably in a load balancer of some sort
+> * A Google server receives the request, probably in a load balancer of some sort
-    - Forwards it on until it eventually gets to a server that processes the homepage
+> * Forwards it on until it eventually gets to a server that processes the homepage
-    - Server generates an HTTP response and sends it back to the browser
+> * Server generates an HTTP response and sends it back to the browser
-    - Browser parses the HTTP response, turns HTML into DOM, then visually draws the page
+> * Browser parses the HTTP response, turns HTML into DOM, then visually draws the page
-    - For every image, script tag etc., it checks the browser cache and makes new HTTP requests for everything missing
+> * For every image, script tag etc., it checks the browser cache and makes new HTTP requests for everything missing

 What are the 3 data sources that the params hash is compiled from?
 >path variables, request body, and query string.

-How would you design a URL shortener similar to bit.ly?
->_

 What are some advantages/disadvantages to testing your code?
->_
+> #### Advantages
+> * You only end up writing the code you need.
+Tests give you confidence you have achieved required functionality.
+> * Tests allow you to break large projects into manageable chunks
+> * Tests help you focus on specific and measurable goals
+> * Tests force you to focus on the specific outputs your project requires
+> * Serves as documentation for how code is meant to behave
+> * Creates reusable code
+> * Allows for easier debugging
+>
+> #### Disadvantages
+> * It can feel like writing twice as much code
+> * Existing code bases might not lend themselves to testing
+> * A bad or flawed test can cause cascading problems

 What tools would you use to test your code's functionality?
->_
+>Testing frameworks like Mocha and Chai, build using TDD/"Red, Green, Refactor"

-What is the difference between a unit test and a functional/integration test?
+What is the difference between a unit test and an integration test?
->_
+> A **unit test** checks that a specific snippet of code is behaving the way it is expected to.
+They are narrow in scope, and are written by, and most useful to the programmer.
+If dependencies are required to test a snippet, they are 'faked' by the test ('mock objects').
+>
+> **Integration tests** tend to test entire applications or large features, and ensure that the components built work well together.
+They usually require resources are realistic functioning environments.
+They also test that specific components behave correctly when connect to actual dependencies and resources.

 What is the purpose of a code style linting tool?
->_
+>_ Linting tools check code for potential errors before it is compiled or run.
+They can check for both Programatic and Stylistic errors.